HOW TO SEAL YOUR ARREST RECORDS IN LOS ANGELES

 HELPING CLIENTS SEAL THEIR ARREST RECORDS IN LOS ANGELES

 Having a criminal record can affect your employment, career opportunities,

 and your personal life.
-If you were wrongfully arrested and you want to
+If you are trying to seal an arrest record for

-arrest haunt you.
-A successful Petition for Factual Innocence allows you
+you.
+A successful Petition for Factual Innocence allows you to make a

 at 213-481-6811 to discuss your legal situation and learn if you are eligible